 The real key is the color white.
 That’s right—if you spot white patches, you’re dealing with a calico.
 If you see a mixture of darker colors—this is a tortie.
 Once you have this concept in mind, it will be easy to tell the difference from now on.

-So, even though the differences between these two coat patterns aren’t extreme, there is definitely plenty to set them apart from each other.
+So, even though the differences between the calico vs tortoiseshell patterns aren’t extreme, there is definitely plenty to set them apart from each other.
 Each coat color looks lovely on any cat breed out there.
 Even though it’s quite easy to mix it up, a simple variance like the color white can clear things up right away.
 Keep an eye on kitty stereotypes.
 Are they right for your tortie or calico cat?